tesujimath/qlsync/README.md

 (Android Debug Bridge).
 MTP will never be supported; it is utterly hopeless.

-For Android devices, ADB is highly recommended.
-You will need to enable USB debugging (in developer options, which appear after you tap repeatedly on About -> Software Information -> More -> Build Number).

 The program enables you to specify the parameters (transport protocol, music location, etc) for various devices.
 These are saved in the file ~/.qlsync.
 Note that any password you specify for e.g. ftp connection